dmitrycello/yaglpp/README.md

 VC++ Directories -> Library Directories: $(SolutionDir)\Common\lib\Win32\;$(LibraryPath)
 C/C++ -> Precompiled Headers -> Precompiled Header: 'Not Using Precompiled Headers'
 ```

 > [!WARNING]
 > Make sure to hit the **`Apply`** button after setting up each platform configuration.

 ### 7. Build the library
 Now close the Properties window.
-In the Solution Explorer open **`glpp.h`** file, so the IDA focuses on glpp project within the solution.
-Select any of the 4 configurations on the top of IDE:
+In the Solution Explorer open **`glpp.h`** file, so the IDE focuses on glpp project within the solution.
+Select any of the 4 platform configuration on the top of IDE:

 ![14.png](https://github.com/dmitrycello/dmitrycello/blob/main/glpp/14.png)